-E-A-T is an important topic in the Google Quality Raters’ Guidelines.
+E-A-T SEO is an important topic in the Google Quality Raters’ Guidelines.
 Google tells its quality raters to evaluate a page’s E-A-T to help determine its quality.

 In the screenshot below from the QRG, you can see more examples of what Google tells its quality raters to look for regarding a page’s E-A-T.

 What are some examples of low and high E-A-T SEO?